-Please send paper or panel proposals (20 minutes + 10 minutes discussion per paper) in English or German (200-300 words per paper) by 31 December 2020.
+Please send paper and panel proposals (20 minutes + 10 minutes discussion per paper) in English or German (200-300 words per paper) by 31 March 2020.
 We particularly encourage undergraduate and graduate students to submit proposals for work in progress presentations in our new format "Forthcoming".
-Please send your proposals to the contact below.